-Title Tag Tip: Your website should have one unique title tag per page.
-You wouldn’t place the same content on each page and you shouldn’t use the same title tags for every page.
+- Your website should have one unique title tag per page.
+You wouldn’t place the same content on each page, and you shouldn’t use the same title tags for every page.

 Internal pages should be more focused on your individual services.
-For example, let’s say you have an ecommerce site that sells shoes and your landing page is for women’s sandals.
+For example, let’s say you have an ecommerce site that sells shoes and a landing page on your site is for women’s sandals.
 A logical primary keyword phrase would be “women’s sandals.”

-After you’ve selected your primary keyword or phrase, you should select secondary keyword phrases that support the primary but are more focused on long tail keywords.
+After you have selected your primary keyword or phrase, you should select secondary keyword phrases that support the primary but are more focused on long tail keywords.
 For example, if the primary phrase was “women’s sandals,” the secondary keyword phrase might be “high-heel wedge sandals.”
-But remember to avoid keyword stuffing, you shouldn’t repeat a word more than three times in a title tag!
+But remember to avoid keyword stuffing, you should not repeat a word more than three times in a title tag!

-Title Tag Tip: When choosing keyword phrases, utilize keyword research and competitor analysis to support your decision making process.
+-If you are stuck on crafting keywords and keyword phrases, we recommend performing keyword research and competitor analysis to support your decision-making process.

-Title Tag Tip: Although you should aim to write for humans, stop words do not provide much SEO value and should be avoided when possible.
-Stop words are short function words such as; “the”, “an”, “but”, “which”, “and”, “of”, “a”, etc.
+Title Tag Tip: Although you should aim to write for humans, including stop words as part of your title tags do not provide much SEO value and should be avoided when possible.
+Stop words are short function words such as “the”, “an”, “but”, “which”, “and”, “of”, “a”, etc.